ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ### Installing on Mozilla Firefox

 {{< admonition info >}}
-  Local addons loaded into Firefox are temporary and must be reloaded every time the browser is restarted.
+  Local extensions loaded into Firefox are temporary and must be reloaded every time the browser is restarted.
 Because of this Chrome is recommended for development, but everything is still expected to work on Firefox.
 {{< /admonition >}}

 To load the extension into a new isolated Firefox profile: